 Original GOAL 1 from prior year LCAP: Every student will be actively relatively relatively.
-Related State and/or Local Priorities: Priority Area 5: Student Engagement Priority Area 3: Parent Engagement Goal Applies to: Schools: Bullis Charter School Applicable Pupil Subgroups: All Expected School staff will make contact via phevery student with more than 4 unexpenses.
+Related State and/or Local Priorities: Priority Area 5: Student Engagement Priority Area 3: Parent Engagement Goal Applies to: Schools: Bullis Charter S Applicable Pupil Subgroups Expected School staff will make contact via phevery student with more than 4 unexpenses.
 School staff will make contact via phevery student with more than 4 unexpenses.
 Actual Annual Measurable Outcomes: School staff analyzed data regarding unexcused absences in order to determine a plan of action for implementation for the 2015-2016 academic year. r : 2014-2015 Planned Actions/Services 3 Actual Actions/Services Service: Budgeted Expenditures \$1,500 (LCFF 1.
 Teachers s were trained in attendance expectations Estimated Actual Annual Expenditures Teachers will be trained in attendance expectations and guidelines for student attendance.
 Families will be educated on attendance expectations, the different types of absences, the cost to the student's learning and to the sc of absences.
 School staff will be trained to perform outreach families whose students have unexcused absences.
 Base) Professional Development \$4,000 (LCFF and base) .1 FTE classified staff and guid 2.
-Families expectat the cost of absen Scope of Schoolwide service: Scope of service: Schoolwide Low Income pupils English Learners Reclassified fluent English proficient Foster Youth Low Inco English I ome pupils Learners fied fluent English proficient outh
+Families expectat elines for student attendance. were educated on attendance ions, the different types of absences, and to the student's learning and to the school Scope of Schoolwide service: Scope of service: Schoolwide Low Income pupils English Learners Reclassified fluent English proficient Foster Youth Low Inco English I ome pupils Learners fied fluent English proficient outh